Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Attacks

+with $\Delta$ being the set of admissible manipulation of the training samples that preserve the constraints imposed by the attackers (\eg, $\ell_p$, or box-constraints)\footnote{For example, the attacker can constraint the perturbation magnitude of $\vct \delta$ imposing $\| \vct \delta\|_p \leq \epsilon$ with $\Delta = \{\vct \delta \in \mathbb{R}^{n\times d} ~|~ \|\vct \delta\|_p \leq \epsilon\}$.}.
+We define with $\poisonTrain = \{(\vct x_i, y_i)\}_{i=1}^{n}$ the training data controlled by the attacker, before any perturbation is applied, being $y_i$ the pristine label of sample $\vct x_i$ and $n$ the number of samples in \poisonTrain.
+We then denote with $\poisonTrain^{\vct\delta}$ the corresponding poisoning dataset manipulated according to the perturbation parameter $\vct \delta$.
+The attacker optimizes the perturbation $\vct{\delta}$ (applied to the poisoning samples \poisonTrain) to increase the error/loss \LossSymb of the target model \modelSymb on the clean validation samples \cleanVal.
+Our formulation in Eqs.~\eqref{eq:dos_outer_problem}-\eqref{eq:dos_inner_problem} encompass both dirty or clean-label attacks according to the nature of $\poisonTrain^{\vct\delta}$.
+For example, we can define $\poisonTrain^{\vct\delta} = \{(\vct x_i + \vct \delta_i, y_i^\prime)\}_{i=1}^{n}$\footnote{In this example we used $\vct \delta$ as additive noise.
+To be more generic we can define a manipulation function $h$ parametrized by $\vct \delta$ and the sample $\vct x$ to perturb.
+See example in Fig.~\ref{fig:strategy} for functional blending trigger.}, being $y_i^\prime$ the poisoning label chosen by the attacker, with $y_i^\prime = y_i$ for a clean-label attack and $y_i^\prime \neq y_i$ for a dirty-label attack.
+Solving this bilevel optimization is challenging, since the inner and the outer problems in Eqs.~\eqref{eq:dos_outer_problem}-\eqref{eq:dos_inner_problem} have conflicting objectives.
+More concretely, the inner objective is a regularized empirical risk minimization, while the outer one is empirical risk maximization, both considering data from the same distribution.
+A similar approach was later generalized in \citet{battista_secure_features2015} and \citet{frederickson2018attack} to target feature selection algorithms (\ie, LASSO, ridge regression, and elastic net).
 Subsequent work tried to analyze the robustness of ML models when the attacker has limited knowledge about the training dataset or the victim's classifier.
 In this scenario, the most investigated methodology is given by the \textit{transferability} of the attack~\cite{demontis2019whytransferability, solans2020poisoning-fairness, private_learners_ma_2019}.
 The attacker crafts the poisoning samples using surrogate datasets and/or models, and then transfers the attack to another target model.
 This approach has proven effective for corrupting logistic classifiers \cite{demontis2019whytransferability}, algorithmic fairness \cite{solans2020poisoning-fairness}, and differentially-private learners \cite{private_learners_ma_2019}.
 More details about the transferability of poisoning attacks are reported in Sect.~\ref{sec:transferability}.

 Differently from previous work, \citet{cina2021hammer} observed that a simple heuristic strategy, together with a variable reduction technique, can reach noticeable results against linear classifiers, with increased computational efficiency.
 More concretely, the authors showed how previous gradient-based approaches can be affected by several factors (\eg, loss landscape) that degrade their performance in terms of computation time and attack efficiency.